themobilecoder/color-theme-provider/README.md

 ### Defining your own theme

-To make your own theme, create a class that extends the `ColorTheme` abstract class and define the properties that you require.
+To make your own theme, create a class that extends the `ColorTheme` abstract class and define your required properties.

 For example: